oracle-livelabs/analytics-ai/big-data/analyze-iot-car/lab4-analyze-driving-patterns/analyze-driving-patterns.md

 ## Task 1: Execute Spark SQL Script

 1. Log into your BDS node un0.
 Replace the parameters in /tmp/source/sql/spark-sql.sql file with actual values.
-2. Execute Spark SQL script with the following command.
+2. Start Spark SQL client with the following command.

 ```
 <copy>